 Did you know?

-Certain towns are devoted to trout fishing.
-Take Dullstroom, a village in Mpumalanga, for instance.
-The decidedly Scottish weather of this high altitude town (the highest peak is 2 300m or 7 546 feet above sea level) brings mist into this rocky terrain, where the Wellington gumboot and the Woolly Bugger lure rule.
+The decidedly Scottish weather of this high altitude town (the highest peak is 2 300m or 7 546 feet above sea level) brings mist into this rocky terrain.
+Here the Wellington gumboot and the Woolly Bugger lure rule.
 At weekends, the place is full of fly-fishers, mainly from Johannesburg (a three-hour drive away), gathering to talk, catch and cook trout.

 Up in the high streams of the Drakensberg there is abundant food for the trout, and so, despite the fact that the water source is often just a healthy trickle, the trout grow very large.
 Good trout fishing can also be found in the mountains inland of Cape Town, along the Lesotho border along Eastern Cape and KwaZulu-Natal, in Mpumalanga and in the eastern Free State, in the Clarens area.
 The Somerset East area is also popular fly-fishing country.

 Travel tips & Planning info